joanamds/trybe-exercicios/README.md

-# Exercícios do Primeiro dia do módulo 4!
+# Exercícios do Primeiro dia do bloco 4!